 Method Social Security - Contact Information CALL 800-772-1213 Calls to this number are free.
-Available 7:00 am to 7:00 pm, Monday through Friday.
+Available 8 a.m. to 7 p.m., Monday through Friday.
 You can use Social Security's automated telephone services to get recorded information and conduct some business 24 hours a day.
 TTY 800-325-0778 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
-Available 7:00 am to 7:00 pm, Monday through Friday.
+Available 8 a.m. to 7 p.m., Monday through Friday.
 WEBSITE www.ssa.gov